-- 28. In making an order granting leave to a person to represent a party to proceedings, the Tribunal may impose such conditions in relation to representation as the Tribunal thinks fit (rule 30(2) of the NCAT Interim Rules). - 29.
-The Tribunal may, as a condition of an order granting leave to a person (including an Australian legal practitioner) to represent a party to proceedings, require the person to disclose the estimated cost of representation by the person (rule 32 of the NCAT Interim Rules).

-30. An Australian legal practitioner or other person who is representing a party in proceedings is under a duty to co-operate with the Tribunal to give effect to the guiding principle to facilitate the just, quick and cheap resolution of the real issues in the proceedings and, for that purpose, is under a duty to participate in the processes of the Tribunal and comply with directions and orders of the Tribunal (s 36(1) and (3)).
+- 28. In making an order granting leave to a person to represent a party to proceedings, the Tribunal may impose such conditions in relation to representation as the Tribunal thinks fit (rule 31(2) of the NCAT Rules). - 29.
+The Tribunal may, as a condition of an order granting leave to a person (including an Australian legal practitioner) to represent a party to proceedings, require the person to disclose the estimated cost of representation by the person (rule 33 of the NCAT Rules). - 30.
+A party, or a party's representative, who intends to seek a costs order should refer to Guardianship Division Procedural Direction 2: Costs for more information before making an application. - 31.
+An Australian legal practitioner or other person who is representing a party in proceedings is under a duty to co-operate with the Tribunal to give effect to the guiding principle to facilitate the just, quick and cheap resolution of the real issues in the proceedings and, for that purpose, is under a duty to participate in the processes of the Tribunal and comply with directions and orders of the Tribunal (s 36(1) and (3)).